derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/08/2026 19:02:39 : 3 Database Admins walked into a NoSQL bar.
+31/08/2026 21:18:00 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+The best thing about a Boolean is even if you are wrong, you are only off by a bit.
 <!-- replace-with-joke ends -->